-Assisted Abduction: While keeping the elbow of the affected arm straight, the unaffected arm will move the affected arm out to the side of the body as high as is comfortable
+While keeping the elbow of the affected arm straight, the unaffected arm will move the affected arm out to the side of the body as high as is comfortable.

-Active Assisted Range of Motion (5-8 Weeks)
+Active Assisted Motion (11-14 Weeks after Surgery)

-Five weeks after surgery, the patient's back is propped up approximately 45 degrees and uses the unaffected arm to move the postoperative arm (or a cane or stick) into forward elevation, external rotation and abduction.
-After six weeks, the patient can do these exercises while upright.
+Eleven weeks after surgery the patient's back is propped up approximately 45 degrees and uses the unaffected arm to move the postoperative arm (or a cane or stick) into forward elevation, external rotation, and abduction.
+After twelve weeks, the patient can do these exercises while upright.
 These exercises can be done daily.